If you’ve been looking for a way to buy shares in single-family rentals, Ark7 offers a great option with low investment minimums.

 At any given moment, there are only a handful of new properties available for sale on Ark7’s marketplace.

-At the time of writing this Ark7 review, there are four initial offerings on long-term rentals available for non-accredited investors, plus two properties listed on the secondary market.
-There are seven new share properties listed on Ark7+ for accredited investors, and six properties listed on the secondary market for these investors.
+At the time of writing this Ark7 review, there is only one initial property share offering available for non-accredited investors, plus five properties listed on the secondary market.
+There are four new share properties listed on Ark7+ for accredited investors, and seven properties listed on the secondary market for these investors.

 That said, there are many properties that are still incubating in their first-year holding period, and are scheduled to hit the secondary market in the coming months.